EUROBRICK SYSTEMS LTD

 For Eurobrick’s online gallery showing the brick and stone slips available within the ranges below, please visit www.eurobrick.co.uk

 Eurobrick also offers a brick matching and cutting service for customers who require a specific brick type for a project.

-Eurobrick’s Europoint mortar is easy to use and ready to mix, requiring only water.
+Eurobrick’s Europoint mortar is ready to mix dry powder product requiring only water.
 Europoint has been specially formulated so it can be piped into the brick joints using a pointing bag or gun.
 The mortar is available in eight standard colours.
 For large projects, special colours can be produced to client requirements.

-- X-Clad is lightweight and ideal in situations where weight restrictions prevent use of traditional construction
+- Lightweight systems, ideal in situations where weight restrictions prevent use of traditional construction

 - Robust and extremely low maintenance, with a life expectancy of at least 25 years